 For those who want to relive those breath-taking moments on the track, go-pros are also available for hire, to take a digital copy of your unforgettable experience home.

 Address: 200 Picton Road, Picton, NSW 2571

 Heralded as the best indoor go-kart racing track in Sydney, Spitfire Paintball and Go Karts adds a unique element to the thrill and excitement with the inclusion of in-house paintball and laser tag arenas.
 The focus here, is on an all-round experience, with the ability to combine activities and tailor your own event.

-Spitfire offers kids party packages for the little ones, alongside exclusive track hire for Grand Prix style events.
-But do not worry, if you have forgotten to plan, they make it super easy to get your speed fix with their highly utilized option “arrive and drive”.
+Spitfire offers kids’ party packages for the little ones, alongside exclusive track hire for Grand Prix-style events.
+But do not worry if you have forgotten to plan, they make it super easy to get your speed fix with their highly utilised option: “arrive and drive”.

-With a focus on world-class technology, Spitfire impresses with state of the art, lap timing software, and big-screen displays.
-It also is home to a host of full-motion racing car simulators and for the competitive amongst you, it also provides access to a unique Facebook App which allows you to record your lap times and challenge your mates.
+With a focus on world-class technology, Spitfire impresses with state-of-the-art, lap timing software and big-screen displays.
+It also is home to a host of full-motion racing car simulators, and for the competitive amongst you, it also provides access to a unique Facebook App with lap timing software so you can challenge your mates.